crymscom/srganalytics-ios/Documentation/Migration-guide.md

 Several data sources were previously available to customize measurement data (labels).
 These mechanisms have been completely eliminated in favor of simple dictionaries.
 Instead of having a data source indirectly supplying labels when required, you now:

-* Supply labels associated with the content being played when actually playing it (see `SRGMediaPlayerController+SRGAnalytics.h`)
+* Supply labels associated with the content being played when actually playing it (see `SRGMediaPlayerController+SRGAnalytics.h`).
-* Attach segment labels to segments themselves (see `SRGAnalyticsSegment` protocol)
+* Attach segment labels to segments themselves (see `SRGAnalyticsSegment` protocol).

 Moreover, you could previously generate view events from the tracker interface, which was redundant with the view controller tracking mechanism available from a `UIViewController` category and a companion protocol.
 To make tracker use more intuitive, view event management has therefore been completely removed from the tracker public interface.